Coretta Scott King: Later life

 During the 1990s, King was subject to multiple break-ins and encountered Lyndon Fitzgerald Pace, a man who admitted killing women in the area.
 He broke into the house in the middle of the night and found her while she was sitting in her bed.
 After nearly eight years of staying in the home following the encounter, King moved to a condominium unit which had also been the home, albeit part-time, for singers Elton John and Janet Jackson.
 Her new home was a gift from Oprah Winfrey.
 In 1999, the King family finally succeeded in getting a jury verdict saying her husband was the victim of a murder conspiracy after suing Loyd Jowers, who claimed six years prior to having paid someone other than James Earl Ray to kill her husband.
 On April 4, 2000, King visited her husband's grave with her sons, daughter Bernice and sister-in-law.
 Regarding plans to construct a monument for her husband in Washington, D.C., King said it would "complete a group of memorials in the nation's capital honoring democracy's greatest leaders, including Abraham Lincoln, George Washington, Thomas Jefferson, and now Martin Luther King, Jr." The National Park Service wanted to commemorate Martin Luther King's dream, but they did not want any discussion of his opposition to the war in Vietnam or to his struggle to end poverty in America.
-Coretta Scott King fought to ensure that her husband's legacy was not distorted and the history told at his monument in Washington D.C., was true to the Civil Rights Movement.
+Coretta Scott King fought to ensure that her husband's legacy was not distorted and the history told at his monument in Washington D.C., was true to the Civil rights movement.

 She became vegan in the last 10 years of her life.

 Opposition to apartheid

 During the 1980s, Coretta Scott King reaffirmed her long-standing opposition to apartheid, participating in a series of sit-in protests in Washington, D.C., that prompted nationwide demonstrations against South African racial policies.

 King had a 10-day trip to South Africa in September 1986.
-On September 9, 1986, she cancelled meeting President P. W. Botha and Mangosuthu Gatsha Buthelezi.
+On September 9, 1986, she canceled meeting President P. W. Botha and Mangosuthu Gatsha Buthelezi.
 The next day, she met with Allan Boesak.
 The UDF leadership, Boesak and Winnie Mandela had threatened to avoid a meeting King if she met with Botha and Buthelezi.
 She also met with Winnie Mandela that day, and called it "one of the greatest and most meaningful moments of my life."
 Nelson Mandela was still being imprisoned in Pollsmoor Prison after being transferred from Robben Island in 1982.
 Prior to leaving the United States for the meeting, King drew comparisons between the civil rights movement and Mandela's case.
 Upon her return to the United States, she urged Reagan to approve economic sanctions against South Africa.